 None of these scenarios are conducive to driving understanding and retention.

-Ok so you understand the concept – let’s make it real.
+So now that you understand the concept – let’s make it real.

 Last month we talked about McDonalds cheeseburgers and the power of a strong brand, since its lunch-time as I am writing this, I’m going to stick with the food analogy.